Balaraju/WeatherReport/README.md

 Weather Report App is a web application that fetches and displays weather forecasts based on zip codes using the WeatherAPI.

+# Scope
+1. Use Ruby On Rails.
+2. Accept an address as input.
+3. Retrieve forecast data for the given address.
+This should include, at minimum, the current temperature.
+Bonus points: retrieve high/low and/or extended forecast.
+4. Display the requested forecast details to the user.
+5. Cache the forecast details for 30 minutes for all subsequent requests by zip codes.
+Display indicator in result is pulled from cache.

 ## Table of Contents

 - [Weather Report App](#weather-report-app)